 The different colours - green, grey and striped, represent the differing reaction times used.
-It is interesting to note that the two patterns 4 and 8 come up as separate colours - and hence times - from the rest of the patterns they are plotted close to.
+It is interesting to note that the two patterns 4 and 8 come up as separate colours - and hence times - from the rest of the patterns they are similar to.

 Switch to the Dendrogram tab.
-From the Display menu, uncheck the option Show Sample Labels If Available.
+From the Display menu, uncheck the option Show Well Identity If Available.
 Notice that pattern 8, in yellow, seems more separated than any of the rest of the yellow patterns.